 So, the game leads you into a false sense of control whilst randomly generating a ‘pay-out’ (candies, power-ups, or big drops of candies.)
 All of which leads to a squirt of dopamine and low and behold we are addicted.

-Time also plays an important part in why many of us are so engrossed in candy crush.
+Time also plays an important part in why many of us are so engrossed.
 In a casino setting, we lose and the restricting factor is money.
-We can leave the casino, make more money and come back – however in candy crush, it’s limiting factor is time, which you can negotiate by paying.
-Making it just affordable enough for it not to be a big risk factor and forgotten about until your bill comes and you see the full extent of the addiction
+We can leave the casino, make more money and come back.
+However, in Candy Crush, the limiting factor is time (which you can negotiate by paying).
+This makes it affordable enough for it not to be a big risk factor.
+It’s often forgotten about until your bill comes and you see the full extent of the addiction

-However, if we decide not to pay, our anxiety levels rise and we are focused on the time restraint until we can try again, and receive our dopamine fix.
-This exacerbates our want ‘or need’ to play by limiting our exposure and alerting us when it allows us to play again.
+If we decide not to pay, our anxiety levels rise and we are focused on the time restraint until we can try again and receive our dopamine fix.
+This exacerbates our ‘need’ to play by limiting our exposure and alerting us when it allows us to play again.

-Psychologist Prof Mark Griffiths from Nottingham Trent University says that the worrying factor is now that it has been proven a hit with gamers and non-gamers alike (the core demographic it appeals to is women between the ages of 21-54) and it is making us more accustomed to the dopamine fix related to gambling. psychologist
+The core demographic playing is women between the ages of 21-54.
+Psychologist Professor Mark Griffiths from Nottingham Trent University says that the worrying factor is that it’s a proven a hit with gamers and non-gamers alike.
+Plus, it’s making us more accustomed to the dopamine fix related to gambling.

-This further epitomises my thoughts on tech addiction and the need for us to look at how we interact with technology to gain insight into our own behaviour, who is in control The game/technology or us?
-We can delete candy crush but many of us are so engrossed and addicted we have succumbed to its charms without ever questioning if there is something sinister lurking behind the colourful candies.
+This further epitomises my thoughts on tech addiction and how we interact with technology.
+We must try gain insights into our own behaviour.
+Who is in control?
+The game/technology or us?
+Sure, we can delete Candy Crush, but many of us are so addicted that we never question if there is something sinister lurking behind the colourful candies.

 Another worrying factor is that game designers may use the same game mechanics in order to make their games more addictive.
-Exacerbating our learnt addictive behaviour while asking for bigger pay-out’s for more time or lives.
+This exacerbates our learnt addictive behaviours, while asking for bigger pay-outs for more time or lives.

-So my partner and I were engrossed in Candy Crush, often playing on the bus, tube, as we woke or went to sleep, until one day I was getting ready for work when I thought I’d have a quick go as I was running early for my train.
-I was playing and I thought I’d have one more go.
-As I was playing, time had passed me by and I had actually missed my train without even leaving the house.
+My partner and I were engrossed in Candy Crush – often playing on the bus, tube, as we woke or went to sleep.
+One day, I was getting ready for work when I thought I’d have a quick go as I was running early for my train.
+As I was playing, I thought “Just one more go”.
+Next thing I knew, I had missed my train.

 I had neglected myself so I could gain a little kick of dopamine before I started work.
 At that point, I took the plunge and deleted it there and then.